Your bank's disclosure statement: what's in it for you?

 In all cases, the bank must provide its disclosure statements free of charge.

-Each bank's disclosure statement contains a wide range of financial and other information.
-In the full-year disclosure statement this is both in relation to the bank itself and its "banking group", whereas in other periods’ disclosure statements this is mainly in relation to the banking group only.
+Each bank's disclosure statement contains a wide range of financial and other information, mainly in relation to the banking group.

 What is a "banking group" and why is it important?
 A banking group is generally made up of the bank and any companies controlled by it.
-Financial disclosures are required for the banking group because of the potential for difficulties arising in the group to spread to the bank itself.
-It is therefore important to understand the financial condition of both the bank itself and the banking group of which it is part.
+Although as a depositor you place your money with the bank itself, it is the financial condition of the banking group as a whole that determines how safe your money is with the bank.

 Disclosures by overseas banks operating in New Zealand as branches.
 A bank that is incorporated overseas and operates a branch in New Zealand (rather than as a separate company) is required to disclose information both for the New Zealand branch and for the overseas bank of which it is part.